 We set out to drive the four hours from Quito to the border.
 Three hours into the journey I asked Kelli a question.
 No response.
 I looked over, Kelli’s eyes were rolling in the back of her head she was only semi-conscious and was groaning from the fever which had suddenly taken her once more.

 We made it to the border and Kelli was able to pull it together long enough to line up and get stamped out of the country taking care not to let any of the Colombian border agents know how sick she was.
-After a few hours of queuing in various queues and shuffling various papers, we found ourselves on the Colombian side of the border with paperwork for ourselves and our car in hand.
+After a few hours of standing in various queues and shuffling various papers, we found ourselves on the Colombian side of the border with paperwork for ourselves and our car in hand.

-It was late in the afternoon and we wouldn’t make it to Cali by sun down.
+It was late in the afternoon and we wouldn’t make it to Cali by sundown.
 Not wanting to be caught driving after dark, we endeavored to get to the busy but dangerous town of Pasto, two hours north of the border.

 Here there was a car park where it was said you could camp overnight in the relative safety of the gated garage.
 Arriving on dusk we paid for a car park and fell asleep in the back of the car.

 The next day Kelli’s condition hadn’t improved.
-We got up early to begin the final 8 hour drive to Cali.
+We got up early to begin the final 8-hour drive to Cali.
 In and out of sleep, Kelli sweated and her head rolled around, as the car bumped along the roads and carriageways of Colombia’s south.

 After driving all day and with Kelli barely conscious, we arrived in Cali late in the afternoon.
 Checking into a small hotel.
 Kelli exhausted, decided she would once again try to sleep it off.